Katas Raj Temples: Ramachandra Temple

-The Ramachandra Mandir is situated to the east of the Hari Singh Haveli and is closed from all sides except for an entrance on the east.
+The Rama Mandir is situated to the east of the Hari Singh Haveli and is closed from all sides except for an entrance on the east.
 The double-storied structure has eight rooms of various dimensions on the ground floor and a staircase at the south leading to the first floor.
 The mandir has two jharokas (balconies) that have been severely damaged.